 The ETSC has extensive experience with assays currently offered by the laboratory.
 The traditional steroid assays use standard curves generated with 6 to 12 points with appropriate blanks and recoveries.
 Quality control (QC) samples are included in each assay.
 Extraction with diethyl ether or dilution with ethanol helps avoid serum protein or other matrix effects in subsequent RIAs.
 Such ether extracts are also easily applied to our permanently constituted Sephadex LH-20 microchromatography columns for isolation/purification of one or more steroids prior to RIA.
 These isolation procedures are particularly valuable when submitted samples have small initial volumes and estimates of multiple steroid concentrations (up to 8 per single sample extract) are requested.

-Unique QC pools are available within the ETSC for protein, steroid, and multiplex cytokine assays.
-These include hypox macaque serum, female pools from early, mid and late follicular phases, periovulatory, early, mid, and late luteal phases, intact males, juvenile males/females, gonadectomized males and females, and pregnant females.
+Unique macaque serum QC pools are available within the ETSC for protein, steroid, and multiplex cytokine assays.
+These include female pools from early, mid and late follicular phases, periovulatory, early, mid, and late luteal phases, intact males, juvenile males/females, gonadectomized males and females, and pregnant females.
 Serum or plasma QC pools from other species are also available.

-The ETSC TeamFrancis K.-Y. Pau, Ph.D. is the Director and Manager of the ETSC.
-He has worked at the ONPRC for 30 years in endocrinology, neuroscience and stem cell biology with years of experience in RIA and other assays.
-Dr. Pau interacts with scientists and clients, initiates new technology development, and manages the operation of the ETSC, including data analysis and report.
+The ETSC TeamDavid Erikson, Ph.D. is the Director of the ETSC.
+He has been at ONPRC in this capacity since Summer 2014.
+Prior to this appointment, Dr. Erikson held appointments at several academic institutions where he gained experience in endocrinology, reproductive biology, and assay technologies for over 15 years.
+Dr. Erikson interacts with scientists and clients, initiates new technology development, and manages the operation and direction of the ETSC, including data analysis and reports.

 Steven Blue is the Lead Technician in the ETSC.
 He has worked in the lab over 8 years and has acquired many skills in running steroid and protein assays.
 He interacts with customers and is responsible for data analysis, work distribution, assay development, skill training, and supervision.